Aston Villa: Four police officers injured after clashes with Legia Warsaw fans at Villa Park

-Aston Villa beat Legia Warsaw 2-1 in the Europa Conference League on Thursday; fans of the Polish side clashed with police before kick-off, with four officers injured; Legia fans were not allowed into Villa Park before kick-off on the advice of West Midlands Police
+Aston Villa beat Legia Warsaw 2-1 in the Europa Conference League on Thursday; fans of the Polish side clashed with police before kick-off, with four officers injured; Legia fans were not allowed into Villa Park before kick-off on the advice of West Midlands Police; UEFA are investigating

-Missiles were thrown at police as Legaa fans were held in a coach park near Villa Park ahead of their side's game against Aston Villa, which the hosts won 2-1.
+Missiles were thrown at police as Legia fans were held in a coach park near Villa Park ahead of their side's Europa Conference League fixture against Aston Villa, which the hosts won 2-1.

+Villa have made an official complaint to UEFA regarding the behaviour of the Legia supporters.

+"The lack of cooperation and prevarication from Legia Warsaw officials prior to the match was entirely unacceptable and deeply disappointing," said Chris Heck, president of business operations at Aston Villa.

 The match did start on time but no Legia fans were allowed into the stadium ahead of kick-off.
 Legia accused Villa of reneging on their agreement regarding the away ticket allocation, but Villa said the decision was made over safety concerns.